 Brahe and all the leading minds of the times had star problems.
 Religious and all institutional authorities had their own motives for rejecting the Copernican cosmos.
 However, the astronomers of the day rejected Copernicus because if he had it right, the stellar bodies were immense and at huge distances.

 It’s funny when you look at his illustration below.

 Our cultural rigidity is habitual in imagining the stars.
 It’s good to remember that the same kind of argument happened as recently as 1920 in what was called the “Great Debate” or the Shapley–Curtis Debate.
 It was not long ago that we assumed that the Milky Way was the only galaxy in the universe and it was absurd to imagine more.

-Stars are implicated in how our culture imagines life in the universe.
+Stars – their sizes, distances, numbers– are implicated in how our culture imagines life in the universe.
 Earth-like planets need suns for their lives.
 During my childhood, there were staunch proponents that Earth was the only Earth-like planet in the entire cosmos.
 It would not be until 1992 that the fist exo-planets would be detected orbiting a pulsar.
 Then, famously, in 1995, a massive planet was found orbiting a the star 51 Pegasi.
 In April, 2007, astronomers found the first Earth-like planet that orbited in the habitable, “Goldilocks Zone” (not to hot, not too cold, just right)